Japan cruise ship coronavirus cases climb to 175, including quarantine officer

 “Personal protective items reduce risk, they don’t eliminate it,” he said.

+“The infected quarantine officer probably indicates the high risk, even for individuals who are trying to protect themselves, because the virus is unforgiving and there is no room for error in use of personal protective equipment and hand hygiene,” he said.

+“A small number of virus particles is likely needed to infect, making it an efficient spreader.”

 The government was considering allowing elderly and those with chronic illnesses to disembark before the Feb.
-19 target date for ending the quarantine, some media reported, but added it would take time to figure out where they could be sent.
+19 target date for the end of quarantine, some media reported, but added it would take time to determine where they could be sent.

 Reporting by Chris Gallagher, Ju-min Park, Ami Miyazaki and Elaine Lies; Writing by Linda Sieg; Editing by Stephen Coates and Kenneth Maxwell